 Users can customize the resolution sizes according to their choice till the maximum resolution.
 For example, if the display system supports maximum resolution up to 1280×1023 pixels, then it will support 1024×768, 800×600, 640×480 resolutions, etc., but you can’t change to 2400×1800.

 How to Enlarge the Screen Size on a Laptop?

 In windows, the user can adjust the monitor resolution according to his choice, but usually, it is kept by default.
 This feature is helpful for or enhancing the monitor’s readability where small fonts are used.

-The user can read the content written on the screen to eliminate the chances of errors, primarily when writing, drawing, or detailing tasks are performed.
+The user can read the content written on the screen to eliminate errors, primarily when writing, drawing, or detailing tasks are performed.
 To adjust the screen size, the user must go through the laptop’s control panel, where the items are customized as per the user’s choice.

 Still, the user must ensure that the laptop’s available options will vary depending on the type of monitor and video card used.